calebccff/rrst/README.md

 ## Baud rates

-FIXME: currently the baud rates are hardcoded, 115200 when in the bootloader and 3000000 in Linux.
-The bootloader -> Linux transition is detected by string matching against "UEFI end", the string in Qcom bootloadlers.
-Linux -> bootloader transition is triggered by the rrst `reset` and `bootloader` commands.
-The baud rate can be toggle with `rrst baud`, I recommend configuring these as global shortcuts in your window manager or DE.
+Baud rates can be configured in the configuration file.
+It's also possible to configure two baud rates, one for the bootloader and one for Linux.
+This lets the kernel boot a looot faster by using a high baud rate like 3000000 without missing out on bootloader messages.
+This is accomplished by doing substring searching on the serial output from the device and switching to the Linux baud rate when a match is found.
+The baud rate can also be toggle with `rrst baud`.

 ## Wiring